What is a Woman to do about BV? New one-day Treatment for Bacterial Vaginosis

 New therapy for BV

-In the fall of 2017, the FDA approved a new one day therapy of Solosec (Secnidazole).
-It was approved for non-pregnant women between the ages of 15-44.
+FDA-approved, one day therapy Solosec (Secnidazole) is approved for non-pregnant women between the ages of 15-44.
 It is a 2 gram dose of secnidazole that comes in the form of a 2-g packet of granules.

 Women need to sprinkle the granules on applesauce, yogurt, or pudding and eat the mixture within 30 minutes without chewing or crunching the granules.
 Since most current antibiotics for BV must be taken for 5-7 days, this single-dose therapy promises to improve adherence and thus the likelihood of curing BV.